Graduate Studies in English

 The M.A.
 Program

 The M.A. degree in English is awarded in one of five tracks, each of which can be completed in 30 to 33 hours.
 All tracks include a literature core (9 hours); courses in the chosen track (9 hours); electives (9 hours); a seminar (3 hours); foreign language certification (or equivalent research tool); a final writing project or thesis; and a final oral examination, a defense and discussion of the writing project or thesis.
-Students typically finish the degree in two years.
+Full-time students typically finish the degree in two years.

 The Five M.A.
 Tracks

 - British and American Literature Concentration in this track allows students to emphasize any time period in either national literature, with individual guidance from specialized experts.

 - Children's Literature Concentration in this track is on children's literature and adolescent literature.